By Jessica Cruz

 The website is the “motherland” of all the information you want to communicate about the cause as well as the campaign.
 You can tell people the history of the organization, stories of people who have been helped, important information about the disease or issue you’re raising money for, what the organization does, how the donation will make an impact, community partnerships, etc. By providing all of this information, the reader will feel more informed and will have the opportunity to build a stronger connection with the cause and what is being accomplished.

-Crux Creative works on a site for EALgreen, an organization that raises money for college scholarships by supporting corporate sustainability efforts.
+Crux Creative created just a site for EALgreen, an organization that raises money for college scholarships by supporting corporate sustainability efforts.
 The site – www.ealgreen.org – has not only raised the organization’s profile among donating corporations but also among colleges, students and those interested in growing a circular economy.

 6. A Cause Campaign MUST make it simple to donate.